 In previous travel blogs, I have been showing you the waterfalls off the beaten path in Bárðardalur in North-Iceland.
-Now I want to show you the beautiful, historical Goðafoss, which is the best-known waterfall in the 180 km long Skjálfandafljót river, Iceland's 4th longest river.
+Now I want to show you the beautiful, historic Goðafoss, which is the best-known waterfall in the approximately 180 km long Skjálfandafljót river, Iceland's 4th longest river.

-Goðafoss is located right by ring road 1 and is very accessible.
-It has got a drop of 12-meters (depending on where you measure it though) and width of 30-meters and forms a horseshoe shape or a semi-circle.
-It is divided by big rocks into two waterfalls, but I always regard Goðafoss to be one waterfall.
+Goðafoss is located right by ring-road 1 and is very accessible.
+It has got a drop of 12-meters (depending on where you measure it though) and a width of 30-meters and forms a horseshoe shape or a semi-circle.
+It is divided by big rocks into two waterfalls.

 Photo taken from the west bank

 The river, which is mainly a spring-fed river, originates between Vatnajökull glacier in the highland of Iceland, and Tungnafellsjökull glacier and runs its course into the sea in Skjálfandaflói bay further north.
 Direct run-off streams merge with the river.